dilara444/TechLabsDUS_WineNot/README.md

   > from scipy import stats

-#### Wordcloud
+#### Word Cloud
-- Purpose: Wordcloud is a library for creating word clouds, which visually represent the frequency of words in a text corpus.
+- Purpose: Word Cloud is a library for creating word clouds, which visually represent the frequency of words in a text corpus.
-- Usage Example: Given a collection of text data (e.g., reviews, articles), you can generate word clouds to highlight common terms or themes.
+- Usage: Given a collection of text data (e.g., reviews, articles), we generated word clouds to highlight common terms or themes.
+To underline certain taste decriptions and varieties, we excluded unneccessary words first, before exploring the function of Word Cloud.

   > from wordcloud import WordCloud

 ## Summary